johnnyy5929/sep11-freedom-project/tool/learning-log.md

 ![](women.png)
 ![](hi.png)

 As you can see here the people can talk to each other and when you press space it keeps going.
-What I want to do next is make it so that get to pick between options and the computer will respond depending on what you pick.
-This is my plans for LL7 and I will make it so computer come and go.
+What I want to do next is make it so that I get to pick between options and the computer will respond depending on what you pick.
+This is my plan for LL7 and I will make it so computers come and go.
 This would be really cool.
 Also I will need to add a way to have different people join.
 These are the plans for the future and for my other LL.
 Thank you